STAB-Inc/Bygone/README.md

-# BYGONE: A Soldier's tale.
+# BYGONE: A Soldier's Tale.
 Major Project for Design Computing Studio I 2017

 Install dependencies with npm and bower (although bower_components is already tracked):